 Out Fishing - It is amazing to Shannon all of the cool wildlife that we have in our waterways and the different species of trout there are.

 Pamela has lived in Sheffield, PA her entire life.
 She is a retired registered nurse.
 She enjoys hand painting furniture and knitting using yarn from her alpacas.
 She also enjoys felting with alpaca fiber, as evidenced by brook trout scene!
 She enjoys gardening and spending time outdoors.

 Kent didn't begin painting until his wife's passing in 2019.
 Although, he once had a note on his report card in the 5th grade that stated he was a great student but he drew too much.
-This is Ken's second year creating a piece for the Heart of the Arts
+This is Kent's third year creating a piece for the Heart of the Arts.

 Curtis C. Anderson